Materials Chemistry

 • Prerequisites for applying these materials and nanomaterials in the fields of sustainable development and health.

-Materials for sustainable development and the environment
+Materials for Sustainable Development and the Environment

 • Have a general understanding of issues in the field of sustainable development: eco-design, life cycle analysis

-(Nano)materials for health
+(Nano)materials for healthcare

 Organization